DunggVN/Forkzilion-Creds/README.md

 Go to https://github.com/DunggVN/forkzilion-wf-example and fork that repo

-clone this repo and make it private
+Import this repo and make it private

 go to ur fork repo link /settings/secrets/actions and add some secrets
 ```